 - Heart – represents our intrinsic motives and emotions, unconscious needs and motives

-How these components come together influence our levels of motivation.
+How these components come together influences our levels of motivation.
 When all three components are fulfilled, optimal motivation is the result.

 Types of motivation

 Just how we are motivated relies on where that motivation comes from.
-You can be motivated from something inside you, like a preference for something.
-You can be motivated from something outside of yourself, like the chance to win a prize.
+You can be motivated by something inside you, like a preference for something.
+You can be motivated by something outside of yourself, like the chance to win a prize.
 Both are useful when you’re trying to change a behavior or achieve a goal.

 - Completing a project at work and receiving kudos from the boss

 - Getting an award

 - Getting a paycheck or bonus

 Another example of extrinsic motivation is one many of us experienced as kids and parents use all the time: allowance.
 Complete chores and get an allowance.
 Grades are another example of extrinsic motivation.
 Study and do homework.
 The desired payoff is a good grade.